 Rinse out the bottle first

-Keep any small caps or screw-tops that came with the product attached, because they’re too small to go through the recycling system alone, but they are recyclable if part of the whole package.
+Keep any small caps or screw-tops that came with the product attached.
+They’re too small to go through the recycling system alone, but they are recyclable if part of the whole package.

-Some brands encourage you to return your empties to them for proper recycling.
-For example, LUSH Handmade Cosmetics offers a free face mask for every 5 pots returned.
+Some brands encourage you to return your empties to them for proper recycling, like bareMinerals, Credo Beauty or LUSH Handmade Cosmetics.
 If you’ve got a product you aren’t sure is recyclable, try reaching out to the brand’s customer service to find out if they accept empties or can recommend the best way to handle the empties.

 Certain parts of a recyclable product might not be recyclable, such as the pumps and droppers on top of bottles.
 Parts made of multiple materials are difficult to recycle; pumps might have something inside of them like a metal spring, and droppers can be a combination of glass, plastic, and that rubber squeezy thing.
 Just take the top off and recycle the plastic or glass container!
 If you want to go no-waste, you can try reusing the pump or dropper for something else (just be sure to clean it out first).

-Instead of playing “I spy” to find the little ♻ recycling symbol, you can count on Curology’s products to be recyclable.
-However, due to safety regulations, recycling containers of prescription skincare products like your Curology cream takes one little extra step.
-We believe it’s worth it to be kind to good ol’ Mother Earth.
+Instead of playing “I spy” to find the little ♻ recycling symbol, you can count on Curology’s non-prescription skincare products to be recyclable.

 PC: @wanderwithmacy on Instagram